 Your signed agreement is enforceable in court in the same way as is any other binding agreement—assuming the agreement doesn't call for an illegal action.

-Be sure to have an experienced attorney review your agreement, especially if children, a lot of money, or property are involved.
+Be sure to have an experienced attorney review your agreement, especially if you have substantial assets.